 Fortunately, you can take this benefit from having frogs in garden then why keep plant devastating ants in the garden as they weaken plant roots and make them vulnerable to diseases.

 They build deep complex nests having food storage rooms and nursery rooms that are complex structures of the nest.

-If you have patchy lawn with irregular grass, this may also be gift of ant colonization because they prevent proper growth of grass.
+If you have a patchy lawn with irregular grass, this may also be the gift of ant colonization because they prevent proper growth of grass.

 Now surely you want to get rid of ants, but how?

 Adding to your luck, you can get rid of this tiny creature easily with BAKING SODA.